kailash-manasarovar/statement/docs/timeline/2023/december.md

 - Were they checking to see if the in-person and online hypnotic suggestions had been successful?
 It does seem likely that, although they got close from time to time, they were never truly successful.
 - Is that also the case with the young and inexperienced girls they target, and the minor children, or is that hope too optimistic?

-## I see someone in town from Twitter
+## I see a man in town I see on Twitter

-- I'm walking back from the Chinese restaurant and I "bump" into someone on the Calle Diana, or he nearly bumps into me.
+- I'm walking back from the Chinese restaurant one evening up the Calle Diane towards the tunnel.
+- When I get to the Marques de Campo, I "bump" into a man, or rather he nearly bumps into me.
-- It's a person I've seen posted on this account https://x.com/Noahhweb3 quite frequently.
+- It's a man I've seen posting content on the fake Noah account: https://x.com/Noahhweb3 quite frequently.
-- I understand now that with Mac spoofing, hackers can literally edit everything you see online so that was probably happening with this person, or the account is hacked.
-There is nothing like that on this account at the time of writing.
+- The account followed me on `@jackchardwood` in August.
+- I saw pictures of a this same man getting in his large car, coming out of his house, standing in his drive, and other scenes.
+- His car was big, something like a jeep maybe.
+- The content he was producing was something like crypto-influencer, quite tame, nothing weird about it.
+- I assumed he was American, but was not surprised to see him in Dénia.
+- His car was always in a sunny street which, thinking back, was probably up in Las Marinas somewhere.
+- I would recognize this man again in an instant.

 ## Piano concert